 “...[the] ‘helpful content update” [is] part of a broader effort to ensure people see more original, helpful content written by people, for people, in search results.

 Why is Google talking about humans creating content?
 What’s the alternative?
 The answer is artificial intelligence.
-Tools like Jasper.ai and Copy.ai are becoming increasingly popular, but Google clearly sees this as somewhat of an issue.
+Tools like Jasper.ai, Copy.ai, and AI Power Mode (by StoryChief), are becoming increasingly popular, but Google clearly sees this as somewhat of an issue.

 StoyrChief ran its own test of AI blogging tools and found that while they are certainly helpful for coming up with content topics and developing outlines for content, they do not hold a candle to the talent of human writers.